Replicating encrypted objects (SSE-S3, SSE-KMS, DSSE-KMS, SSE-C) - Amazon Simple Storage Service

 Note

 You can use multi-Region AWS KMS keys in Amazon S3.
 However, Amazon S3 currently treats multi-Region keys as though they were single-Region keys, and does not use the multi-Region features of the key.
-For more information, see Using multi-Region keys in AWS Key Management Service Developer Guide.
+For more information, see Using multi-Region keys in the AWS Key Management Service Developer Guide.

 How default bucket encryption affects replication